Admiral Arthur Phillip

 The tomb was originally in the floor of the old porch of the church.
 Many years ago the church was enlarged and a new porch was built in line with the old one but the flooring of the old porch was not moved.
 Therefore what was the floor of the porch became part of the church proper.
 It will be noted that the Inscription on the tomb does not Include any reference to his association with New South Wales but there is a small and unobtrusive tablet upon the north wall of the tower of Bathampton Church on which is the following -

-"The Rev. Gordon Tidy, formerly an Anglican clergyman in the dioceses of Bathurst and Sydney, and now rector of Stanton, St. Quintín, Chippenham, Wilts, sends some particulars of our first Governor's English home, and of his burial, in Bathampton Church.
+'The Rev. Gordon Tidy, formerly an Anglican clergyman in the dioceses of Bathurst and Sydney, and now rector of Stanton, St. Quintin, Chippenham, Wilts, sends some particulars of our first Governor's English home, and of his burial, in Bathampton Church.
 Herewith is a copy of a letter, written by Miss E. J. Phillips, a connection of the Governor, to Miss Boughey, daughter of Dr. Boughey (* also Bowie), physician, of Bath, in whose house Governor Phillip lived, and where he died.

 You are living in the house where Admiral Phillip lived and died 100 years ago.
 He was my father's cousin.
 I have a letter from his old friend Governor King, who says,

 Arthur Phillip died at Bath, and was buried at Bathampton Church on the 7th February, 1814.

 The Rev. Gordon Tidy happened to be in Bath, soon after Miss Boughey's death, when a sale was taking place, and he was shown the admiral's dressing-room.
 There was a rope rigged along the wall, leading to the room; evidently this was done, because the Governor, being paralysed on the right side, needed help on the left.